 - Fines of $10,000 to $50,000 per violation; and

 - Fines of three times the amount claimed for each fraudulent item or service.

 With the government’s aggressive approach to healthcare fraud in Florida it is more important than ever to have an experienced healthcare fraud attorney by your side.
 If you or someone that you know has been accused of committing state or federal healthcare fraud in the Miami, Fort Lauderdale, or greater Florida area, let the Tony Moss Firm, L.L.C. help.
-Call or contact the firm today for a free and confidential consultation on your case.
-Because fairness and justice are essential human values, I promise to be a zealous advocate for your case and get you the justice that you deserve.
+Call or contact Tony Moss today for a free and confidential consultation on your case.
+Because fairness and justice are essential human values, he will to be a zealous advocate for your case and get you the justice that you deserve.